“Ask and it will be given to you; seek and you will find; knock and the door will be opened to you.” Matthew 7:7

 Through our vision we aim to provide:

-• A strong sense of purpose based on our Anglo-Catholic tradition and an active partnership with The Annunciation, Marble Arch.
+• A strong sense of purpose based on our Church of England tradition and an active partnership with The Annunciation, Marble Arch.

 • Religious Education that is based upon strong Biblical teaching and theological concepts in an environment where spirituality is treasured and nurtured.